Last Updated on December 24, 2024

 Day 10: Badrinath – Mana Village – Pipalkoti

-We were taken to Hotel Comfort Inn at Pipalkoti for overnight stay.
+We were taken to Hotel Comfort Inn at Pipalkoti for an overnight stay.
 As usual, I slept peacefully.

 Day 11: Devprayag – Haridwar